-- Tuition is like tuition for a private school: Whether the student is absent or not, the monthly tuition must still be paid. - Tuition is due on the first of the month. - Gymnasts may not train when tuition is not paid by the 10th of the month. - Tuition must still be paid when an athlete is absent including, but not limited to the following reasons: - o Illness, injury, vacation, school, punishment, suspension, etc.
+- Tuition is like tuition for a private school: Whether the student is absent or not, the monthly tuition must still be paid. - Tuition is due on the first of the month. - Tuition must still be paid when an athlete is absent including, but not limited to the following reasons: - o Illness, injury, vacation, school, punishment, suspension, etc.